Scream (franchise): Home media

+Scream VI became available for digital purchase and on streaming service Paramount+ on April 25, 2023.
+That July 11, the film was released on Blu-ray Disc, DVD, and 4K Ultra HD Blu-ray, as well as in a 4K Ultra HD Steelbook edition.

+Scream 7 was released on digital on March 31, 2026, and included over 40 minutes of bonus content.
+The film received a physical release through Paramount that June 16 with four separate versions: DVD, 4K Ultra HD, a 4K Ultra HD limited-edition SteelBook, and an Amazon-exclusive 4K Ultra HD with a collectible Ghostface toy.

-In foreign territories, Scream, Scream 2 and Scream 3 remained unreleased, including in Europe and Japan, until 2001, when they were simultaneously released on February 26 by Buena Vista Home Entertainment.
-Each film contained the additional content found in the collector's edition version of their US release, including deleted scenes, outtakes, theatrical trailers, music videos and commentary from each respective film's crew.
+In foreign territories, Scream, Scream 2 and Scream 3 remained unreleased, including in Europe and Japan, until 2001, when they were simultaneously released that February 26 by Buena Vista Home Entertainment.
+Each film contained the additional content found in the collector's edition versions of their US releases, including deleted scenes, outtakes, theatrical trailers, music videos and commentary from each respective film's crew.

 Following the release of Scream 3, the first three films were collected in The Ultimate Scream Collection by Dimension Films on September 26, 2000, in a box set containing Scream, Scream 2 and Scream 3, plus Behind the Scream, a short documentary about the production of the three films, and additional material, including screen tests of actors involved in the films, outtakes, and deleted scenes.
-Additionally, the three films were collected together in a single pack, again released on February 26, 2001, and released as "Scream Trilogy".
+Additionally, the three films were collected together in a single pack, again released on February 26, 2001, and released as Scream Trilogy.
 The three original films were released individually and in a collection in Blu-ray Disc format on March 29, 2011, two weeks prior to the release of Scream 4, by Lionsgate Home Entertainment, which included 1080p high definition versions of the films.
 In addition to the films, each release contained audio commentary, theatrical trailers and behind-the-scenes footage for each respective film.
+On April 25, 2023, Scream (2022) and Scream VI became available in a two-film digital collection.
+A DVD box set collection of the first six films of the Scream franchise became available at Amazon, Walmart, and Best Buy in 2023.